 - Presenters will use computers connected to projectors in the breakout rooms, provided by conference organizers.

 - Presentation computers will be running Windows and have Microsoft PowerPoint installed.

-- Auxillary speakers will be available for audio presentation content, integral to the projectors provided in the presentation rooms.
+- Auxiliary speakers will be available for audio presentation content, integral to the projectors provided in the presentation rooms.

 - If you have multimedia presentation content please confirm your software requirements with Kirk in advance.

 - Presentations must be transferred to a folder on the desktop of the computer provided.
 Copy your presentation to the folder (drag and drop or copy and paste), then remove your USB drive.
-Note that you may be in a session with other presenters, so all presentations must be copied to the folder prior to the beginning of the session.
-Attempting to run presentations off of the USB drive will potentially result in technical problems (e.g., frozen presentations).
+You may be in a session with other presenters, so all presentations must be copied to the folder prior to the beginning of the session.
+Attempting to run presentations off of the USB drive will potentially result in a frozen presentation.